-At March 31, 2018 and December 31, 2017, we had a total of cost-method investments in non-publicly traded companies with carrying amounts of \$45.8 million and \$33.6 million, respectively, which are included in other long-term assets in the consolidated balance sheets.
-During the three month period ended March 31, 2018, we converted a note receivable from a non-publicly traded company, considered a related party, into an equity interest in that company.
+During the first quarter of 2018, we converted a note receivable from a non-publicly traded company, considered a related party, into an equity interest in that company.
 This note held a balance of \$11.4 million including principal balance and accrued interest at conversion.
-As a result of an orderly transaction for a similar investment of the same issuer, this investment was adjusted by \$0.8 million during the three months ended March 31, 2018 and a corresponding gain was recorded in other income, net in the accompanying condensed statement of income.
+As a result of an orderly transaction for a similar investment of the same issuer, this investment was adjusted by \$0.8 million and a corresponding gain was recorded in other income (expense), net in the accompanying condensed statement of income for the six-months ended June 30, 2018.